Pa. gives update on COVID-19 cases, vaccinations for Tuesday

-(WKBN) – The Pennsylvania Department of Health said there were 2,027 new cases of COVID-19 and 27 more deaths since Monday’s report.
+(WKBN) – The Pennsylvania Department of Health said there were 2,795 new cases of COVID-19 and 22 new deaths since Monday’s report.

 The trend in the 14-day moving average number of hospitalized patients continues to increase again.
 The full 14-day moving average since the start of the pandemic can be found here.